Superalgos/Superalgos/docs/_data/data_mine.md

 polygon_body: "A polygon body is is the fill of a shape made out of at least 3 vertices."

-pending: "daily files, market files and so on, "
+pending: "daily files, market files and so on, Multi-Period-Daily, Multi-Period-Market"